 In Fig. 2, the daily measured average values of the solar energy in July are shown for 6 years.
 The daily deviation from the average value is marked by red lines.
-The dynamic change in values in the first, third and thirty-first days compared to the twenty-seventh and thirtieth days is significantly greater.
+The dynamic change in values in the third, sixteenth and twenty-first days compared to the fifth, twenty fourth and thirty days is significantly higher.
 Here even more clearly shows the changed dynamics due to changes in the atmosphere.